 Kronos' marketing strategy is aimed at developing and maintaining strong relationships with new and existing customers.
-Because TiO_2 represents a significant input cost for its customers, the purchasing decisions are often made by Kronos' customers' senior management.
+Because TiO2 represents a significant input cost for its customers, the purchasing decisions are often made by Kronos' customers' senior management.
 Kronos works to maintain close relationships with the key decision makers through in-depth and frequent contact.
 Kronos endeavors to extend these commercial and technical relationships to multiple levels within its customers' organizations using its direct sales force and technical service group to accomplish this objective.
-Kronos believes this helps build customer loyalty to Kronos and strengthens its competitive position.
+Kronos believes this helps build customer loyalty and strengthens its competitive position.
 Close cooperation and strong customer relationships enable Kronos to stay closely attuned to trends in its customers' businesses.
 Where appropriate, Kronos works in conjunction with its customers to solve formulation or application problems by modifying specific product properties or developing new pigment grades.
 Kronos also focuses its sales and marketing efforts on those geographic and end-use market segments where it believes it can realize higher selling prices.
 This focus includes continuously reviewing and optimizing its customer and product portfolios.

-Kronos also works directly with its customers to monitor the success of its products in their end-use applications, evaluate the need for improvements in its product and process technology and identify opportunities to develop new product solutions for its customers.
+Kronos also works directly with its customers to monitor the success of its products in their end-use applications, evaluates the need for improvements in its product and process technology and identifies opportunities to develop new product solutions for its customers.
 Kronos' marketing staff closely coordinates with its sales force and technical specialists to ensure the needs of its customers are met, and to help develop and commercialize new grades where appropriate.

 Kronos sells a majority of its products through its direct sales force operating in Europe and North America.
 Kronos also utilizes sales agents and distributors who are authorized to sell its products in specific geographic areas.
 In Europe, Kronos' sales efforts are conducted primarily through its direct sales force and its sales agents.
-Kronos' agents do not sell any TiO_2 products other than KRONOS[®] branded products.
+Kronos' agents do not sell any TiO2 products other than KRONOS® branded products.
 In North America, its sales are made primarily through its direct sales force and supported by a network of distributors.
-In export markets, where Kronos increased its marketing efforts over the last several years, its sales are made through its direct sales force, sales agents and distributors.
+Kronos has increased its marketing efforts over the last several years in export markets and its sales are now made through its direct sales force, sales agents and distributors.
 In addition to its direct sales force and sales agents, many of Kronos' sales agents also act as distributors to service its customers in all regions.
 Kronos offers customer and technical service to customers who purchase its products through distributors as well as to its larger customers serviced by its direct sales force.

-Kronos sells to a diverse customer base and no single customer comprised 10% or more of our Chemicals Segment's net sales in 2021.
-Kronos' largest ten customers accounted for approximately 32% of our Chemicals Segment's net sales in 2021.
+Kronos sells to a diverse customer base with only one customer representing 10% or more of our Chemicals Segment's net sales in 2022 (Behr Process Corporation - 10%).
+Kronos' largest ten customers accounted for approximately 33% of our Chemicals Segment's net sales in 2022.